 These lists just keep getting longer!
 Per usual for this time of year, here’s a list of classic literary paraphernalia that was released or rediscovered for the first time this year.
 I’ve tried to make it as complete as possible, but if you know of any other previously “lost” works that were found or published this year, let me know in the comments.

-Long, long ago, not long after I started this blog, I published a list of authors whom my favorite authors had pointed to as influences on their work.
+Long, long ago, not long after I started this blog, I published a list of favorite authors of mine and the authors whom they had pointed to as influences on their work.
 It was just lists of names, nothing more than that.
-So today, I’d like to update and expand upon some of those entries, guided by the words of the writers themselves.
+So today, I’d like to update and expand on some of those entries, guided by the words of the writers themselves.